ZichengDuan/EZIGen/README.md

     --output_root "outputs/" \
     # --num_interations 6
 ```
-Some explainations to the arguments:
+Some explanations for the arguments:
-1. `split_ratio=0.4` means that we leave the last 40% timesteps for Appearance Transfer, the first 60% steps for Layout Generation Process. the value ranges from 0 to 1 in which large value indicates more Appearance Transfer.
+1. `split_ratio=0.4` means that we leave the last 40% of timesteps for Appearance Transfer, the first 60% steps for Layout Generation Process. the value ranges from 0 to 1 in which large value indicates more Appearance Transfer.

-2. `sim_threshold` is the CLIP similarity threshold for autostop. `sub_prompt` acts as a place holder, however, it's always recommended to type-in the correct class name of the subject image for best subject feature extraction.
+2. `sim_threshold` is the CLIP similarity threshold for autostop. `sub_prompt` acts as a placeholder, however, it's always recommended to type in the correct class name of the subject image for best subject feature extraction.

-3. `# --num_interations 6` is by default set to -1 to give way to autostop machanism (with a minimum of 3 and maximum of 10 iterations), however you can uncomment this line and assign the desired iteration number.
+3. `# --num_interations 6` is by default set to -1 to give way to the autostop mechanism (with a minimum of 3 and maximum of 10 iterations), however, you can uncomment this line and assign the desired iteration number.

 Some subjects are presented in `example_images/subjects`.